embedded vs non-embedded deductible

 Example: Let’s say you have a health plan with a $500 deductible.
 If you get medical care and it costs $800, you’ll need to pay the first $500 (your deductible), and then your insurance will start to help cover the remaining costs according to your plan’s terms.
 (You could have copays or coinsurance after this as well.)

 But it goes a little deeper than that.
 As some of you may know there are 2 different types of deductibles in health insurance.
-One is more common and is used inside the Affordable Care Act (Obamacare.)
+One is more common and is used inside the Affordable Care Act (or Obamacare.)
 The other you won’t really find in the marketplace.
 Let’s dive further into both.

 Embedded vs Non-Embedded Deductible differences